iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-10-Train-NN-with-NN-part-1.md

 **Results with RNN**

-Results were generated using [this](https://github.com/iaroslav-ai/train_dnn_with_dnn/) Theano code and are summarized in the table below:
+Results were generated using [this](https://github.com/iaroslav-ai/train_dnn_with_dnn/) Theano implementation; Surprisingly, I get results which are not much better than random guessing.

-Not so great, huh?
 Lets see why this is happening.

 **Why RNN fails**